MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Cristina Vasconcelos, Hugo Larochelle, Vincent Dumoulin, Nicolas Le Roux, Ross Goroshin.
   - Key Word: Corruption Robustness; Anti-Aliasing.
   - <details><summary>Digest</summary> We show that we can mitigate this effect by placing non-trainable blur filters and using smooth activation functions at key locations, particularly where networks lack the capacity to learn them.
 These simple architectural changes lead to substantial improvements in out-of-distribution generalization on both image classification under natural corruptions on ImageNetC and few-shot learning on Meta-Dataset.

+- Learning causal semantic representation for out-of-distribution prediction. [[paper]](https://arxiv.org/abs/2011.01681)
+  - Chang Liu, Xinwei Sun, Jindong Wang , Haoyue Tang, Tao Li, Tao Qin, Wei Chen, and Tie-Yan Liu. *NeurIPS 2021*
+  - Key Word: Out-of-distribution generalization; Causality
+  - <details><summary>Digest</summary> We propose a Causal Semantic Generative model (CSG) based on a causal reasoning so that the two factors are modeled separately, and develop methods for OOD prediction from a single training domain, which is common and challenging.
+The methods are based on the causal invariance principle, with a novel design in variational Bayes for both efficient learning and easy prediction.

 - Empirical or Invariant Risk Minimization?
 A Sample Complexity Perspective. [[paper]](https://arxiv.org/abs/2010.16412) [[code]](https://github.com/IBM/IRM-games)
   - Kartik Ahuja, Jun Wang, Amit Dhurandhar, Karthikeyan Shanmugam, Kush R. Varshney. *ICLR 2021*